sangannawarpriyanka-bot/Airbnb-Paris-Analysis/README.md

 ✅ **Final Note:**
 This project highlights the intersection of **data, policy, and business strategy** in the short-term rental market.
 Paris remains a dynamic case study of how regulations reshape supply, demand, and pricing in urban tourism.

----

-Do you also want me to add **image links (Airbnb photos/banners)** right at the top so the README looks more visually appealing on GitHub?